13 Feb, 2013 | Netvantage in SEO

 - - N - -

-New Visitor – Similar to unique visitor, visitors in a given period that have never visited your website before.
+New Visitor – Similar to a unique visitor, visitors in a given period that have never visited your website before.

 Nofollow – A command that will cause search engines to ignore the link.
 A webpage will include this type of link when the owner does not want to endorse the other website.
 This command should never be used on internal links.